- What Role Does an Amazon Product Listing Serve?

 However, for the Amazon Algorithm, the display format is secondary.
 What matters most is the presence of keywords in the bullet points.
 The algorithm doesn't differentiate the relevance based on whether a keyword appears higher or lower within the bullet points.
 It's also irrelevant whether a keyword is at the beginning or the end of a bullet point.
 What's crucial is that the keyword is present.
 In other words, the algorithm doesn't assign greater weight to a keyword just because it's in the first bullet point compared to a keyword in the fifth bullet point.

 As you proceed, you'll find examples of Amazon sellers and vendors who have used their bullet points differently.
 In the following illustration, the highlights are implemented in accordance with the Style Guides (opens new window).
-This means that "the advantages of a product are highlighted concisely and compellingly."
+This means that the advantages of a product are highlighted concisely and compellingly.

 The following illustration shows an example of a seller who utilizes bullet points to persuade the buyer about the product.
 This style of bullet points is widely used today, although it contradicts the Style Guides, which do not allow special characters, emojis, and seller-specific statements.
+Furthermore, using numerous emojis in the bullet points can often appear unprofessional and discourage potential customers.

 The Optimal Product Description